What about these Covid-19 learning losses?

 And once again, what this finding reinforces is that the protection and education of women is central to the success of any education system’s aspirations.
 What the Pakistani state must do differently now is to recognise that the trade-off between investing in human capital and immediate aid disbursements is a false dichotomy, most often evidenced by a returning reliance on the girl child’s educational stipend.
 Put simply, if Pakistan is to return to any track of productivity, it will not – and cannot – happen without a strategy for rapidly reviving the education system from its current ‘medically induced coma’.

-Soufia A. Siddiqi, Assistant Professor, LUMS School of Education
+Soufia A. Siddiqi is an Assistant Professor at LUMS School of Education.

-Musharfa Shah, MPhil Education Leadership and Management 2022, LUMS
+Musharfa Shah has completed her MPhil Education Leadership and Management 2022 from LUMS.

 Mahbub ul Haq Research Centre at LUMS